huiyuxie/huiyuxie.github.io/index.md

     <div>
       <p>Hello!
 I'm Huiyu Xie.
 I'm now living in Hawai'i for my hobby—surfing.
 I also love coding and photography.</p>

-      <p>My research interest is parallel computing, and my current work is about GPU programming for solving PDEs.</p>
+      <p>My research interest is parallel computing, especially its theoretical part.
+My current work is about GPU programming for solving PDEs.</p>

       <!-- <p>Here’s a photo of a cute little squirrel.</p>
         <div style="text-align: center;">